 With that said, you can replace eggs in so many foods!
 Loaves of bread, desserts, other baked goods, breaded foods, and many other foods containing eggs can be made egg-free (and still be delicious!)

 Eggs provide air and leavening in cakes, supply liquid in cookie dough and cake or muffin batters, and add structure to bread and cakes.
 The following are egg substitutes that can provide the same functions but without the allergen.

 The following egg replacers are meant to replace an egg or two in baked goods.
 They are not suitable for replacing a stand-alone egg or egg dish.

-These types of eggs usually contain a combination of starches, leavening agents, and binders that help to hold baked goods together.
-They work well in cookies, cakes, and breads.
+These types of egg substitutes usually contain a combination of starches, leavening agents, and binders that help to hold baked goods together.
+They work well in cookies, cakes, and bread.
 Several different brands are available online and in grocery stores.

 Ingredients include: potato starch, tapioca starch flour, leavening (calcium lactate [not derived from dairy], calcium carbonate, cream of tartar), Sodium Carboxymethylcellulose, methylcellulose.

 To replace 1 egg: Mix 1- ½ teaspoons Ener-G Egg Replacer plus 2 tablespoons warm water together and add to the recipe.